 Perhaps the most interesting finding came through research of Olympians with longer than average career spans.
 While most of us would believe great athletes are simply born with a natural desire to excel — often their will to win is nurtured consciously with manual effort.
 Trainers and coaches will purposefully orchestrate goal sessions, detailed visualizations and other daily practices to artificially grow their athletes’ “hunger” for excellence.

-USA cyclist Kristin Armstrong, after winning her third consecutive gold medal on the eve of her 43rd birthday and becoming the oldest female cyclist to win an Olympic medal, told future Olympians at Idaho State University the hardest part of her training was not physical.
-Rather, it was to not to let negative ideas seep into her mind about what she’s capable of:
+USA cyclist Kristin Armstrong, upon winning her third consecutive gold medal on the eve of her 43rd birthday and becoming the oldest female cyclist to win an Olympic medal, told future Olympians at Idaho State University the hardest part of her training was not physical.
+Rather, it was to not let negative ideas seep into her mind about what she’s capable of:

-A vision is one of the most powerful things you can have in life.
-A vision is a mental picture of a result you want to achieve — a picture that’s so strong and so clear, it helps make that result real.”
+“My takeaway from Rio was you have to stay your course.
+You have to follow your vision… After 12 years as a professional cyclist and three times winning the gold medal, my success always came back to my why.
+You have to know why you’re doing it.
+And it comes back to my vision… A vision is one of the most powerful things you can have in life.
+A vision is a mental picture of a result you want to achieve – a picture that’s so strong and so clear, it helps make that result real.”

 The practice of manually building will power actually begins much earlier in Olympic athletes’ careers.
 Below is Phelps’ list of goals and target times for various strokes — at just eight years of age.
 At his coach’s instruction, Michael would post the lists on his fridge to ensure he saw it daily…

-“Every day when I’d open that locker, it was the first thing I’d see, that article, Ian’s words, dangling there… Every day when I’d close that locker door, that fluttering piece of paper served as a reminder of the many doubters.”
+“Every day when I’d open that locker, it was the first thing I’d see, that article, Ian’s words, dangling there.
+Every day when I’d close that locker door, that fluttering piece of paper served as a reminder of the many doubters.”

 Lesson #4: They’re Also Human